You probably don’t think short stories are very hard to write.

 But before we dive into these exact methods for how to write a short story, let’s talk about why any and all writers should learn how to craft solid, captivating short stories, even if your end goal is to write full-length novels or even nonfiction.

-Why All Writers Should Learn How to Write a Short Story Well
+Why All Writers Should Learn How to Write a Good Short Story

 There’s a lot more to writing short stories than you may think.
 Just because they’re shorter in length doesn’t mean it takes any less skill to execute a good one.